If you are looking to spice up a rather boring weekend, a trek to Mt. Mauyog may be a cure for boredom. You can spend your weekend with a day hike.

 It’s surprising how easily you can spot several marine turtles swimming freely just a few meters from the beachfront.
 Continue reading Apo Island Wonders | Marine Turtles and Sea Snakes in the Coral Gardens

 Samboan: Snorkeling fun by the shore and a refreshing shower in Aguinid Falls.
-Ginatilan: Dipping into the cold waters of Inambakan Waterfalls.
+Ginatilan: Dipping into the cold waters of Inambakan Waterfall.

 Boljoon: Learning some history in their museum and peeking inside a UNESCO World Heritage church.
 Continue reading CEBU SOUTH: Samboan, Ginatilan & Boljoon by bus